 Step 4: Time it

 We all need to be in a physical and emotional place to receive or deliver feedback well, whether at work or at home.
 When emotions are running high, a brief cooling off period will allow everyone to speak more clearly and listen more calmly.
 That said, it is also crucial to deliver feedback while the details are fresh so that there is less potential for a dispute over the sequence of events.
-Prompt feedback also helps ensure that employees are given the opportunity to learn and recover from missteps rather than waiting until a review cycle to discover that they are missing expectations.
+Prompt, agile feedback also helps ensure that employees are given the opportunity to learn and recover from missteps rather than waiting until a performance review cycle to discover that they are missing expectations.
 To create a more fluid process, develop an open and trusting relationship where developmental opportunities are discussed on an ongoing basis and where employees feel safe surfacing challenges and asking for support.